matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

        keyName: "redisPassKey"
 ```

-***MongoDB or Postgres connection strings***
+***MongoDB or PostgreSQL connection strings***

 Storage connection strings can also be provided via a secret.
-Store the connection string in Kubernetes secret and
-refer to this secret via `global.{mongo,postgres}.connectionURLSecret.name` and `global.{mongo,postgres}.connectionURLSecret.keyName` field,
+Store the connection string in Kubernetes secret and refer to this secret via `global.{mongo,postgres}.connectionURLSecret.name` and `global.{mongo,postgres}.connectionURLSecret.keyName` field, as follows:
-as follows:

 - MongoDB:
 ```yaml